 In a UK General Medical Council report detailing 1,384 doctors who had been assessed for underlying health concerns over the past five years, 98% were diagnosed with alcohol, substance misuse or mental health issues.

-This finding is not restricted to Australia with a survey of NHS staff, involving 2,500 doctors in Birmingham finding only 13 per cent of respondents said they would seek help for mental health disorders or addiction, while 87 per cent said they would self-medicate or seek informal medical advice.
+This finding is not restricted to Australia with a survey of NHS staff, involving 2,500 doctors in Birmingham finding only 13% of respondents said they would seek help for mental health disorders or addiction, while 87% said they would self-medicate or seek informal medical advice.